TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 Items highlighted in green are buffed, and red are nerfed.

+0.1.7 - Balanced shotguns.
+Only 1 isn't working (the redline).

 0.1.6 - Balanced assault rifles.
 Some don't work and are noted in the mod and the spreadsheet.
 I will come back to these.
 For now, I'm going to continue to lay the groundwork for all guns.

 0.1.5 - Completely rebalanced all pistols and SMG's.
 Buff values can be found on the spreadsheet in the corresponding sheet (ie Base SMG DMG or Base Pistol DMG)